Hufeisen-Games/skyapi/README.md

 ```java
 new SkyAPI(this, API.Inventory);
 ```
 You are now able to create a new SkyInventory!
-For more documentation you can read the **wiki**.
+For more documentation you can read the [wiki](https://github.com/Hufeisen-Games/skyapi/wiki "wiki").
 ## Roadmap
 I am already working on an Scoreboard API.
 Feel free to contribute to the project an report bugs in the issue section.
 Here is a short list of planned modules:
 - Scoreboard